Dill Pickle Club: Theatrical and Artistic Programs

 Visual artists like Edgar Miller designed sets and flyers.
 Sunday poetry readings featured Carl Sandburg, Robert Frost, Vachel Lindsay, and others.
 Sandburg listed the Dill Pickle as his school on a payroll form, and Sherwood Anderson praised it as a place where "streetcar conductors sat beside professors."

 Social and Queer Life

 The Club was an important site for Chicago's early LGBT+ community.
 It hosted lectures on "The Third Sex" and talks by queer figures like Jack Ryan and Magnus Hirschfeld.
 Cross-dressing and masquerade balls were common, and the Pickle was noted for tolerating and welcoming homosexuality, even as mainstream society criminalized it.
-The atmosphere allowed expressions of gender and sexuality rare accepted elsewhere in public.
+The atmosphere allowed expressions of gender and sexuality rarely accepted elsewhere in public.

 A poster advertising an Anti-War Dance at the Dill Pickle Club during 1918.

 As Jim Allege and others have documented, the Club played a pivotal role in the overlapping communities of queers and leftists during the Jazz Age, hosting panels such as "Do Perverts Menace Society?"--with Reitman and John Loughman arguing the negative.